Dentists held about 155,000 jobs in 2018. Employment in the detailed occupations that make up dentists was distributed as follows:

-Dentists held about 146,800 jobs in 2012.
-Some dentists own their own businesses and work alone or with a small staff.
-Other dentists have partners in their practice, and some work for more established dentists as associate dentists.
+Some dentists have their own business and work alone or with a small staff.
+Other dentists have partners in their practice.
+Still others work as associate dentists for established dental practices.

-Dentists usually work in offices.
-They wear masks, gloves, and safety glasses to protect themselves and their patients from infectious diseases.
+Dentists wear masks, gloves, and safety glasses to protect themselves and their patients from infectious diseases.

-College undergraduates who plan on applying to dental school must usually take the Dental Acceptance Test (DAT) during their junior year.
-Admission to dental school can be competitive.
-Dental schools use these tests along with other factors, such as grade point average and recommendations, to admit students into their programs.
+Applicants to dental schools usually take the Dental Admission Test (DAT).
+Dental schools use this test along with other factors, such as grade point average, interviews, and recommendations, to admit students into their programs.

-Dental schools require students to take classes in subjects such as local anesthesia, anatomy, periodontology (the study of oral disease and health), and radiology.
-All dental schools include practice where students work with patients in a clinical setting under the supervision of a licensed dentist.
+Dental school programs typically include coursework in subjects such as local anesthesia, anatomy, periodontics (the study of oral disease and health), and radiology.
+All programs at dental schools include clinical experience in which students work directly with patients under the supervision of a licensed dentist.

 Licenses, Certifications, and Registrations

+Dentists must be licensed in the state in which they work.
 All states require dentists to be licensed; requirements vary by state.
-Most states require a dentist to have a degree from an accredited dental school and to pass a written and practical exam.
+Most states require a dentist to have a DDS or DMD degree from an accredited dental program, pass the written National Board Dental Examinations, and pass a state or regional clinical examination.

-In addition, a dentist who wants to practice in one of the nine specialties must have a license in that specialty.
-This usually requires 2 to 4 years of additional education after dental school and, in some cases, the completion of a special state exam.
-A postgraduate residency term also may be required, usually lasting up to 2 years.
+In addition, a dentist who wants to practice in a dental specialty must have a license in that specialty.
+Licensure requires the completion of a residency after dental school and, in some cases, the completion of a special state exam.

 Dentists typically have an interest in the Building, Thinking and Helping interest areas, according to the Holland Code framework.
 The Building interest area indicates a focus on working with tools and machines, and making or fixing practical things.
 The Thinking interest area indicates a focus on researching, investigating, and increasing the understanding of natural laws.
 The Helping interest area indicates a focus on assisting, serving, counseling, or teaching other people.